Derek Dietrich: Early life and education

-Career
+Professional career

 Tampa Bay Rays

 The Tampa Bay Rays selected Dietrich in the second round, with the 79th overall selection, in the 2010 Major League Baseball draft.
-He signed with the Rays and made his professional debut with the Hudson Valley Renegades of the Class A-Short Season New York–Penn League that summer.
-In 2011, while playing for the Bowling Green Hot Rods in the Class A Midwest League, he set a team record for home runs in a season and was named a Midwest League all-star.
+He signed with the Rays and made his professional debut with the Hudson Valley Renegades of the Low–A New York–Penn League that summer.
+In 2011, while playing for the Bowling Green Hot Rods in the Single–A Midwest League, he set a team record for home runs in a season and was named a Midwest League all-star.

-Dietrich played for the Charlotte Stone Crabs of the Class A-Advanced Florida State League and Montgomery Biscuits of the Class AA Southern League in 2012.
+Dietrich played for the Charlotte Stone Crabs of the High–A Florida State League and Montgomery Biscuits of the Double–A Southern League in 2012.
 After the 2012 season, the Rays traded Dietrich to the Miami Marlins for Yunel Escobar.
 The Marlins assigned Dietrich to the Jacksonville Suns of the Southern League at the start of the 2013 season.

 Miami Marlins

 Following injuries to Donovan Solano and Chris Valaika, the Marlins promoted Dietrich to the major leagues on May 8, 2013, and he made his MLB debut that day.
 He was optioned back to Jacksonville on July 22.

 In 2014, Dietrich served as the Marlins' starting second baseman.
-They optioned Dietrich to the New Orleans Zephyrs of the Class AAA Pacific Coast League in June due to his poor defense.
+They optioned Dietrich to the New Orleans Zephyrs of the Triple–A Pacific Coast League in June due to his poor defense.
 After the season, Dietrich played winter baseball in the Dominican Professional Baseball League, but his season ended prematurely due to an ankle injury.

 Dietrich began the 2015 season with New Orleans.
 The Marlins promoted him to the major leagues on June 12.
 In 2016, Dietrich batted .279, and was 2nd in the major leagues in hit by pitch, with 24.
 He had his best offensive season in 2017, posting career highs in games played (135), at bats (406), runs (56), home runs (13), RBI (53) and walks (36).

 In 2018, Dietrich batted .265/.330/.421.
 He tied for the major league lead in hit by pitch, with 21.
 Dietrich was designated for assignment on November 20.
 After clearing waivers, Dietrich elected free agency on November 26.